I use Windows Server 2008 R2

 |

-For more details see ESET End of Life policy for business products.
+For more details see End of Life Policy for Business.

 |